 Some people call these ships prefab-boats because of their looks and I am one of them.
 They have some kind of 'boxy' look about them and you may like it or not.
 But you can say that the Noordam was the last of the true Holland Amerika liners because she was the last ship that was built for the old company.
 In 1988 the company bought the Homeric but the old HAL did not built ships themselves after the Noordam anymore.

 This of course because the name and the ships of the company were taken over by Carnival Cruise Lines in the early days of 1989 and with this, the old N.A.S.M. was reduced to a holdingcompany without shipping interrests.
 Of course, this takeover was a somewhat sad ending for one of The Netherlands biggest shippingfirms.
 But the 1980's had been very dark for Holland Amerika financially and it is likely that it hadn't survived as it does right now if the company hadn't been taken over.
 Just in the moments Carnival took over the name, the HAL had ordered two 65.000 ton ships to compete with Carnival and to regain a share the growth in cruising.
 After the takeover, the order was cancelled because Carnival did not wanted to compete with itself.
 But Carnival did order new tonnage for the company and from 1992 onwards new and modern ships were added to the fleet and they recieved old '-dam' names and Dutch officers.
 In 1997, all ships but one were transferred to the Dutch flag and the 'new' homeports became Rotterdam.
 So Carnival was really a saviour for the name and history of the HAL.
 With all new tonnage, some old ships had to leave.
 This started in 1997 with the gorgeous Rotterdam and ended with the Noordam, that was chartered out to Thomson Holidays as Thomson Celebration in november 2004.
 She met her sister Thomson Spirit there, the former Nieuw Amsterdam.
-For Thomson, these ships mostly sail Mediterranean cruises, but Thomson Celebration also keeps sailing Northern Europe in the summermonths.
+For Thomson, these ships mostly sail Mediterranean cruises, but Thomson Celebration also kept sailing Northern Europe occasionally in the summermonths.